 Add saffron strands to the pan and give it a mix.

-Let the milk simmer undisturbed for 1-2 minutes or until a thin layer of malai (milk fat) is formed on top.
+Let the milk simmer undisturbed for 1-2 minutes or until a thin layer of malai (milk fat) forms on the surface.

 Using a spatula, move the layer of malai to the side of the pan or mix it back with the milk.

-Scrape the sides of the pan at regular intervals and keep adding the solidified milk back to the pan.
+Scrape the sides of the pan at regular intervals, then keep adding the solidified milk back to the pan.

 Keep scraping the bottom of the pan at regular intervals to avoid scorching.

-Cook similarly (that is undisturbed for 1-2 minutes and mix the fat layer back) until the milk is reduced to more than half (30-35 minutes).
+Cook similarly (that is, undisturbed for 1-2 minutes, then mix the fat layer back) until the milk is reduced to more than half (30-35 minutes).

 Now mix cornstarch with 3 tablespoons of water and make a slurry.